PatelPratik39/microservices_SpringBoot/README.md

-# microservices_SpringBoot
+# Microservices_SpringBoot

-# Banking App using Microservices using Java Spring Boot
+* Banking App using Microservices using Java Spring Boot

-# Needs to know some important topics
+* Needs to know some important topics
     - @ControllerAdvice - annotation:
-            this annotation usded for Custome Exception class like globalExceptionHandler, is important to intercept the erros fora ny controller class
+            this annotation used for Custom Exception class like globalExceptionHandler, is important to intercept the errors fora ny controller class